 - If we would not be able to offer a place at the nearest school, when it is expressed as a preference, then we may be able to provide free transport to your next nearest school.
 This is easiest to prove if the nearest school is a higher preference than the offered school.

 Your child may also be eligible for free school transport if:

 - You are on a low income

 - They have a disability or mobility problems and are attending their nearest school

-- There is no safe walking route to the nearest school
+- There is no safe walking route to the school attended and it is the nearest school

 How the distances are measured